spirrobe/parsivel/README.md

 ## Known bugs
 - Writeoutfreq should allow for writing out a new record only every x seconds but due the shape missmatch to the netCDf this is not working as intended (yet)
+- Due to the timing of processing from polling to actual response the interval is often 1-2 seconds longer than the requested frequency.
+For anaylysis, this should not make a large difference

 ## Background
 ### Parsivel